visit-dav/visit/src/doc/python_scripting/python.rst

         The following documentation is automatically generated from the Python source files.
-It may be incomplete, incorrect or include features that are considered implementation detail and may vary between Python implementations.
-When in doubt, consult the module reference at the location listed above.
+It may be incomplete, incorrect or include features that location listed above.

     DESCRIPTION